PaperMC/docs/docs/paper/dev/getting-started/project-setup.md

 ### Creating a new project

 Open your IDE and select the option to create a new project.
-In Intellij, you will get the option to select the type of project you want to create.
+In Intellij, you will get the option to select the type of project you want to create - select `New Project`.
 Select `Gradle - Kotlin DSL` and click `Create`.

 You will land into the `build.gradle.kts` file where you can add your dependencies.